harendra-shakya/anonim/README.md

 I built a lending and borrowing protocol like aave.
 The best thing is that I made it all by myself from 500 lines of solidity to frontend, it was even my first project that I made without any tutorial.
 I made it from scratch as I never used aave much but I researched about it and boom made it all by myself.
-Feel free to checkout my [twitter](https://twitter.com/harendrashakya_) if you have any doubts, I'm documenting my journey there.

 [Live server](https://anonim-ten.vercel.app/)